NicholasFarrow/nicholasfarrow.github.io/_pages/Tutoring.md

 ![sqrt(nick)](/assets/images/sqrt_nick_smol.png){: style="float: right; margin-left: 1em;"}

 I generally charge $40-$60 per hour, though this depends on the subject and number of students.
-Please [email tutoring@nickfarrow.com](mailto:tutoring@nickfarrow.com) with the subject you or your children needs tutoring in!
+Please [email tutoring@nickfarrow.com](mailto:tutoring@nickfarrow.com) with the subject you or your child needs tutoring in!
 Feel free to attach assignments or relevant, I always prepare for my sessions beforehand.
 I also accept Bitcoin at a 10% discount.